SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 If there is already a transaction in progress when the framework is sending or receiving a message, and the `IsChannelTransacted` flag is `true`, the `Commit` or `Rollback` of the messaging transaction is deferred until the end of the external current transaction.
 If the `IsChannelTransacted` flag is `false`, no transaction semantics apply to the messaging operation (it is auto-acked).

->NOTE: Currently the only supported `IPlatformTransactionManager` is the `RabbitTransactionManger`.
+>Currently the only supported `IPlatformTransactionManager` is the `RabbitTransactionManger`.
 See the following section on the limitations associated this transaction manager.

 The `IsChannelTransacted` flag is a configuration time setting.
 It is declared and processed once when the RabbitMQ components are created, usually at container or template startup.